OliveERP/Quickbooks-Connect/README.md

 6. Address
 7. Journal Entry

+We now have to make this field update-able.
+In order to do that:
 In each Customize form, click on edit of "Quickbooks ID" and check the "Allow on Submit" checkbox
        ![image](https://user-images.githubusercontent.com/120718232/213420340-8c5ac925-4a70-486b-b6d9-188d487ae906.png)

 <b>4.
 Customer Group "Commercial" should exists in ERPNext</b>
        Go to "Customer Group Tree' and check if "Commercial" exists under "All Customer Group".
        ![image](https://user-images.githubusercontent.com/120718232/213416987-e712dab5-64e1-450b-a213-ad54cbf6956e.png)